cyberaide/bookmanager-service/paper/vonLaszewski-bookmanager.md

 Markdown document and fetches them so the document can be created locally with the images.
-We assume all images in the md document are for now not specified via http locations but via relative locations.
+We assume all images in the md document are for now not specified via HTTP locations but via relative locations.

 To view the document use your favourite ePub Reader